 When taking exams, keep the following in mind.
-Some questions require multiple answers and have check boxes next to the choices.
+Some guestions require multiple answers and have check boxes next to the choices.
 Single answer questions have circles next to the choices.
-If you score less than 80% on a module quiz, review the necessary content, then return to retake the guiz.
-You can go back and review any content prior to taking a guiz or final exam.
+You can go back and review any content prior to taking the final exam.
 You can review and change your answers any time before you select the "Score Exam" button.
 A score of 80% or higher is required to pass.